 A lapel flower is a nice way to add some panache to your look.
 The lapel flower I got from TDK is the Washington Grey/Burgundy in a wool, viscose, felt blend.

 The Dark Knot comes in single, two or three tone lapel flowers.
 What’s great about the multi-tonal flowers is that you can mix and match colors.
 Say for example you’re wearing a navy suit with a light blue, Bengal striped shirt, then you simply take the blue or any other dominant color from your outfit and pair it with a lapel flower with a bit of blue or any neutral color.

 The Dark Knot’s lapel flowers are well made, look and feel great.
 They’re a great addition to any dapper look.

-I really love this bracelet.
+I really love this Manteca Agate Beaded Bracelet.
 I’ve been wearing it non-stop ever since it arrived.
 My first impression was that the beads were the perfect size for my wrist.
 I’ve seen some beaded bracelets with huge beads that look horrible on my wrist (about 6 inches around.)
 This bracelet is suitable for my wrist, it’s got an elastic rope that stretches so that it’s wearable across many wrist sizes.
 My favorite thing about it is the detailing of each individual bead.
 They’re all unique.
 Overall it’s well crafted with beads from agate stone.
 Also notice the lion’s head, perfect for any Leo out there.